In a recent post, I wrote about how one of my most influential mentors, Dr. John Nash, recently (and very unexpectedly) passed.

 But I loved the idea.
-That a mind could be beautiful – that MY mind might one day be a beautiful place to visit….or live…was compelling.
+That a mind could be beautiful – that Mental Health awareness….was compelling.

 At that time in my life (in 2001), my mind often felt more like a disaster zone – on a scale with Haiti or Japan.